Kaleidoscope and Bar Neon

 The 14th Factory

-Hong Kong based artist Simon Birch spent several years assembling this touring exhibition of large scale artworks, made in collaboration with artists from China and the rest of the world.
+Hong Kong based artist Simon Birch spent several years assembling this touring exhibition of large scale artworks, made in collaboration with artists from China, the UK, the USA and Canada.
 Foster created two digital film installations for the show.